 Fitness Equipment for Travel

-This functional workout focuses on establishing strength in the glutes and core, which tend to get weaker as your hip flexors shorten from prolonged sitting.
+This functional travel workout focuses on establishing strength in the glutes, which tend to get tight from prolonged sitting.
+No equipment needed for this workout!

 1 | The no-sweat-feel-good workout.